Rigidity of Homogeneous Gradient Soliton Metrics and Related Equations: Preliminaries

-Finally, the formula trivially holds on any open set where $V$ vanishes.
-(In fact, a conformal field cannot vanish on an open set as its zero set has components that are either points or totally umbilic hypersurfaces.)
-So the formula $D_{V}|C|^{2}=-2\mathrm{tr}(L_{V}g)|C|^{2}$ must hold globally.
+Finally, the formula trivially holds on any open set where $X$ vanishes.
+(In fact, a non-trivial conformal field cannot vanish on an open set as its zero set has components that are either points or totally umbilic hypersurfaces.)
+So the formula $D_{X}|C|^{2}=-2\mathrm{tr}(L_{X}g)|C|^{2}$ must hold globally.

-Since the space is homogeneous, $|C|^{2}$ is constant, so either $\mathrm{tr}(L_{V}g)=0$ everywhere, and the field is Killing, or there is a point where $|C|^{2}=0$.
-However, again by homogeneity, if $C=0$ at a point the $C=0$ everywhere and then the space if locally conformally flat. \end{proof}
+Since the space is homogeneous, $|C|^{2}$ is constant, so either $\mathrm{tr}(L_{X}g)=0$ everywhere, and the field is Killing, or there is a point where $|C|^{2}=0$.
+However, again by homogeneity, if $C=0$ at a point then $C=0$ everywhere and then the space is locally conformally flat. \end{proof}

 Finally in this section we point out that locally conformally flat homogeneous spaces have a rigid classification due to Takagi.

 \begin{theorem}\cite[Theorem B]{Takagi} Let $(M^{n},g)$ be a homogeneous space which is locally conformally flat, then $(M,g)$ is isometric to either $S^{n}(\kappa)/\Gamma$, $\bbR^{n}/\Gamma$, $H^{n}(-\kappa)$, $(S^{k}(\kappa)/\Gamma)\times H^{n-k}(-\kappa)$, $(\bbR^{1}/\Gamma)\times H^{n-1}(-\kappa)$, or $(S^{n-1}(\kappa)\times\bbR^{1})/\Gamma$. \end{theorem}